 If you have a web page that has content developed around a keyphrase and if it ranks among the first few items on the first page in a search, it means that you have good content and that the audience likes the work, among many other things.
 You might be wondering about the other factors that go on to play a role.
 Refer to the following:

-- Time it takes to load the website completely
+- The time it takes to load the website completely

 - Analysis based on users clicking on the website